rosetta-science/rosetta/README.md

 Notes:

- - `ROSETTA_REGISTRY_HOST` should be set to the same value as `ROSETTA_HOST` for production scenarios, in order to be secured unders SSL.
-The `standaloneworker` is configured to treat the following hosts (and ports) as unsecure registies, where it can connect without a valid certificate: `proxy:5000`,`dregistry:5000` and `rosetta.platform:5000`.
+ - `ROSETTA_REGISTRY_HOST` should be set to the same value as `ROSETTA_HOST` for production scenarios, in order to be secured under SSL.
+The `standaloneworker` is configured to treat the following hosts (and ports) as insecure registries, where it can connect without a valid certificate: `proxy:5000`,`dregistry:5000` and `rosetta.platform:5000`.
  - `ROSETTA_WEBAPP_HOST` is used for let the agent know where to connect, and it is differentiated from `ROSETTA_HOST` as it can be on an internal Docker network.
 It is indeed defaulted to the `webapp` container IP address.

+### Proxy

-Proxy service configuraion parameters and their defaults:
+These aere the proxy service configuration parameters and their defaults:

       - SAFEMODE=false
       - ROSETTA_HOST=localhost
       - ROSETTA_TASKS_PROXY_HOST=$ROSETTA_HOST

-### Certificates for the proxy

 Certificates can be automatically handled with Letsencrypt.
 By default, a snakeoil certificate is used.
-To set up letsencrypt, first of all run inside the proxy (only once in its lifetime):
+To set up Letsencrypt, you need to run the following commands inside the proxy service (once in its lifetime).

+    $ rosetta/shell proxy

+First of all remove the default snakeoil certificates:

 	$ sudo rm -rf /etc/letsencrypt/live/YOUR_ROSETTA_HOST (or ROSETTA_TASKS_PROXY_HOST)

+Then:

+    $ nano /etc/apache2/sites-available/proxy-global.conf

-Then, edit the `/etc/apache2/sites-available/proxy-global.conf` file and change the certificates for the domain that you want to enable with Letsencrypt to use snakeoils (otherwise nex comamnd will fail), then:
+...and change the certificates for the domain that you want to enable with Letsencrypt to use the snakeoils located in `/root/certificates/` as per the first lines of the `proxy-global.conf` file (otherwise next command will fail).

+Now restart apache to pick up the new snakeoils:

 	$  sudo apache2ctl -k graceful

-Now:
+Lastly, tell certbot to generate and validate certificates for the domain:

     $ sudo certbot certonly --apache --register-unsafely-without-email --agree-tos -d YOUR_ROSETTA_HOST (or ROSETTA_TASKS_PROXY_HOST)

-...or for the domain that you want to enable with Letsencrypt.
-This will initialize the certificate in /etc/letsencypt, which is stored on the host in `./data/proxy/letsencrypt`
+This will initialize the certificates in /etc/letsencypt, which are stored on the host in `./data/proxy/letsencrypt`

-Finally, re-change the `/etc/apache2/sites-available/proxy-global.conf` file to use the correct certificates for the domain (or just restart the proxy service but wiht clean and then run).
+Finally, re-run the proxy service to drop the temporary changes and pick up the new, real certificates:

+    $ rosetta/rerun proxy

 ### User types
 In Rosetta there are two user types: standard users and power users.
 Their type is set in their user profile, and only power users can: